 Stress can be part of any profession, but the challenge with lawyers and the legal industry is that the same qualities that make a good lawyer – dedication and drive – are prized in the legal field while also contributing to stress.

 Add in the competitive nature of law firms and the glorification of overworking combined with a lack of support systems, and it’s a recipe for burnout.
+In fact, 52% of attorneys responding to a survey said they had experienced some form of burnout, with the feelings of burnout becoming more prevalent near the end of the year.

 Person multitasking at desk

-Top Reasons Lawyers Can’t Focus at Work
+5 Top Reasons Lawyers Can’t Focus at Work – and How to Overcome Them

 Reason #1: Manual Tasks